onap/integration/docs/docs_scaleout.rst

     ./demo-k8s.sh onap heatbridge <vLB stack_name in OpenStack> <service_instance_id> vLB vlb_onap_private_ip_0

+Note that "vlb_onap_private_ip_0" used in the heatbridge call is the actual parameter name, not its value (e.g. the actual IP address).
 Heatbridge is needed for control loops because DCAE and Policy runs queries against AAI using vServer names as key.

 PART 4 - Triggering Scale Out Manually